 2. Kanban

-It’s one of the visual time management methods, which uses a whiteboard or board-like interface to follow your work progress.
+It’s one of the visual time management and productivity techniques, which uses a whiteboard or board-like interface to follow your work progress.

 How it Works: